-GOVERNMENT
+STUDENT GOVERNMENT

 A modified form of student government, properly safeguarded by faculty co-operation and supervision, prevails.
-This organization consists of (1) student councils composed of representatives chosen by the students from the college and preparatory classes; (2) a faculty committee composed of hall advisers and governmental groups; and (3) the President.
+This organization consists of the student councils composed of representatives chosen by the students from the college and preparatory classes; a faculty committee composed of hall advisers and governmental groups; and the president.